• Home

 Should you use a React UI component library?

-React is by nature a library for building User Interfaces.
+React is, by nature, a library for building User Interfaces.
 Components in this context are pre-built UI elements you can reuse in your development process.
-The goal of React components (or any other framework) is to accelerate the pace at which you build apps.
+React components (or any other framework) aim to accelerate the pace at which you build apps.

 But, there are also some substantial benefits to using a component library:

 • Development pace.
-Because the components are pre-built, you can quickly put together a working prototype of what you plan your app to look like in the end.
+Because the components are pre-built, you can quickly create a working prototype of what you plan your app to look like.

 • Productivity.
 Every single component library covers design elements like forms, buttons, and sections.
 As such, you can skip having to design those elements yourself.

 • Design familiarity.
-Creativity has its place, but providing a design experience that’s familiar to your users is essential if you want to provide a frictionless experience.
+Creativity has its place, but providing a familiar design experience to your users is essential if you want to provide a frictionless experience.

 What is a Design System?

 React components fall into a variety of categories.
 You can pick and choose from “individual” components or a full-fledged UI component library.
-And, in a lot of cases, these full-fledged libraries include a complete design system.
+And, in many cases, these full-fledged libraries include a complete design system.

 In simple terms, a design system is a complete set of components that can be used to build applications at scale.
 You have likely heard of Google’s Material UI, the Polaris design system from Shopify, and many others.